orion-laboratories/awesome-antibody-tools/README.md

 ## Leaderboard

-All methods should be added to a docker and tested on a gold-standard database.
+All methods should be added to a docker and tested on a manually curated dataset.

 |Method|Description|AUC|
 |------|-----------|---|